KolyaFedorenko/WatchStormWeb/README.md

 - Displaying the latest news about WatchStorm in the "WatchStorm News" section
 - Download the latest version of the WatchStorm mobile application
 - Import a list of user movies from JSON
-- Export a list of user films to JSON
+- Export a list of user movies to JSON

 ### Important notes
 > [!NOTE]